Almutaz97/kernel-playground/README.md

 The module was built inside the provided container-based development environment and tested inside a QEMU virtual machine.
 This is important because kernel modules run with high privileges inside the kernel.
 Testing the module inside a VM keeps the host system safe: if the module crashes the kernel, only the virtual machine is affected, not the host operating system.

-## 2. Repository and Branch Information
+## 2. Repository Information

-The work was developed inside the `kernel-playground` repository, which is the repository required for Linux kernel/module projects in this assignment.
+The work was developed inside the `kernel-playground` repository, which is the required repository for Linux kernel/module projects in this assignment.

 The working repository path inside the development environment is: